-Jeff has written for The New York Times, The New Scientist, Discover, Reader’s Digest, The Walrus, Maisonneuve, The National Post and The Globe and Mail.
-He is a founding producer of CBC Radio’s The Current, has written and produced a bunch of shows for CBC’s Ideas, and has done a few random TV gigs as well.
+Jeff has written for The New York Times, New Scientist, Discover, Reader’s Digest, The Walrus, Maisonneuve, The National Post and The Globe and Mail.
+He was a producer for CBC Radio’s The Current, and also wrote some shows for CBC’s Ideas.
 He has confused I mean enthralled audiences around the world with his quasi-psychedelic talks about the mind, though most of the time you can find him at home on his porch, watching kids deal drugs in the park.

 What else?
 Jeff once wrote a user’s manual for a strange mechanical device called the “Dream Director“ that promises to remix the dreaming mind.
 He co-facilitates a workshop on Contemplative Environmental Studies at the Lama Foundation in New Mexico.
 And he wrote this entire bio in the first-person.